qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-2.rst

 Tutorial Part 2: Finishing the UI
 *********************************

-In the :doc:`first part <tutorial-part-1>` of the tutorial, we built a basic window for our target application, a identica client.
+In the :doc:`first part <tutorial-part-1>` of the tutorial, we built a basic window for our target application, a tweets client.
 In the second part of the tutorial, we want to finish the UI of the application.
 So lets get started, we got a lot to do!

 I hope you remember the layout of the application we are trying to build.
 If not, here is a little reminder.